Quantum Mechanics in symmetry language: Measurement

-The process of entanglement of system with environment is similar to phase transition.
+In quantum systems selection of pointer basis by symmetry breaking is causal.
+This fact has been experimentally proved by employment of analyzers in which the direction of measurement changes with time\cite{eprtimevar}.
+They show that the contextuality of quantum measurements is a direct consequence of active realization of symmetries by quantum systems and their breaking by interaction with environment.
+Moreover, in symmetry description the selection between eigen states is similar to spontaneous symmetry breaking because it is imposed to the system by constraints originated from its interaction with environment.
+Equation (\ref{decoherentangle}) and description of symmetry breaking by constraining effects of many degrees of freedom in Sec. \ref{sec:largeenv} show that the final decoherence of quantum systems during a measurement is independent of details of intervening processes.

+Comparison of these processes with phase transition in classical systems demonstrates their similarities.
+In classical systems usually an external force such as a thermal bath, an ecological pressure~\cite{phtecology}, overload of communication networks~\cite{phtnetwork}, etc., which are not controlled or significantly affected by the state of the system, pushes it to an attraction point of its phase space irrespective of details.
+This is very similar to the role of environment for quantum systems.
+In some cases, such as a thermal bath for cooling a macroscopic object, the driving force has a single source with a clear boundary analogous to a barrier separating a quantum system from its environment.
+In other cases, such as in ecological or artificial networks, the driver is distributed.
+These cases may be compared e.g. with global decoherence of quantum fluctuations due to interaction between shorter modes and unobservable long modes extended beyond observer's horizon~\cite{qmdecoherbook}.
 Assuming that the coupling between system and apparatus-environment is switched on at an initial time, e.g. the moment an electron enters a Stern-Gerlach detector, the effect of coupling influences the state of closest components/degrees of freedom of the apparatus-environment, which in turn affect the state of other components.
-However, further the component, less perturbation in its state.
+However, weaker interactions, less perturbation in the state of the system.
 With passage of time, one expects that an equilibrium will be reached where the state of some components are locked to a state determined by the state of the system.
 This is when entanglement occurs and a state similar to (\ref{sysenventang}) is reached.